1. What is hoopdance?

 6. What’s different about your hoops compared to ones found at the you stores?

-Unlike hoops from toy stores or big box stores, each of our hoops is hand-crafted by Allison (and / or Shannon @ Dance Hoops) with love and care.
+Unlike hoops from toy stores or big box stores, each of our hoops is hand-crafted by Allison with love and care.
 She makes the hoops out of different kinds of tubing to offer very different hooping experiences.
 She helps you choose just the right size for your size, shape and ability so that you can have hooping success from day one with your new hoop.
 She wraps hoops with sun-catching shine and holographic tapes, as well as colorful cloth grip tapes to help the hoop stay on your body.
 Adult beginner hoops are typically heavy-weight, 40-46″ hoops, which are much larger and heavier that mass-produced hoops.
 The larger size and weight allows the hoop to travel more slowly, resulting in a more enjoying hooping session for the new user.
 We make hoops as small as 6″ (micro hoops for fingers, wrists, crowns and necklaces, to mini hoops (sets of 2) that range from 20 – 26″, children & toddler’s hoops that range from 28 – 38″, teen hoops that range from 30 – 44″ and adult hoops that range from 30 – 60″.

 7. How do I know what size hoop I need?

 That’s a great question!
 It is possible to have more than one size that “works” but there’s always that one perfect size that feels best to each individual.
 The best way to find your ultimate size is to come to a class and get a feel for many different sizes, or to attend a 2nd saturday or other local play session or spin jam to try out our hoops.
-Shannon @ Dance Hoops (see above for shop info) can help you select the proper size as well, just get in touch with her and let her know what kind of hooper you are and what your hooping goals are 🙂

 8. What are your credentials to teach hoopdance?

 Allison has been trained, licensed and certified to teach HoopGirl Hoopdance Levels 1 – 3, Hoopnotica HoopDance Levels 1 +2, Hoopnotica FIT and Hoopnotica MINIs since November 2007.
 She is also a trained group exercise instructor through AFAA.
-She also carried general liability insurance as a dance instructor.
+She also carries general liability insurance as a dance instructor.
 You can view links to her credentials at the bottom of the About page 🙂

 9. What are the Terms and Conditions @ Carmichael Parks and Rec department classes?